 There are a few key factors to bear in mind when buying the best desk, and you’ll need to decide which are most important to you.
 Are you all about ergonomics?
 Do you want an adjustable desk so you can sit or stand as you work?
 Is cable management important to you?
 Overall design?
 Does the desk need to match your chair (see our best office chairs post for inspiration)?
 Are you solely basing your decision on price?
 Or do you just want something with a decent warranty in case something goes wrong?
 Whatever your requirements and budget, we’ve got an option for you right here.

 With more and more people setting up home offices, the best desks are in short supply across the globe.
-With that in mind, our handy price comparison tool below has a variety of options available right now.
-Scroll further down for our in-depth round up of the best best desks of 2020, though note that stocks do sell out fast, so if a model you like is out of sale, bookmark the page and come back later to see if it's come back in stock.
+With that in mind, our handy price comparison tool below, which updates every 30 minutes, has a variety of options available right now.
+Scroll further down for our in-depth round up of the best desks of 2021.

 If you want to keep things simple, try Tribesigns' Modern Minimalist desk.
 The legs are made from heavy-duty power-coated steel, which might be more hardcore than is strictly necessary for most of your design studio or home office needs, but will certainly take anything you can throw at it (and the industrial look is pretty cool, too).